PelleLille/hsl-docs/operators.rst

 Destructuring assignment
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Destructuring assignment assigns variables with values taken from an `array` value.
-If the value is not an `array`, all variables will be assigned `none` or its default value.
+If the value is not an `array`, all variables will be assigned `none` (rest variables defaults to an empty array) or its default value.

   .. code-block:: hsl